EverestOS-AOSP/vendor_certification/README.md

 sudo apt install jq
 ```

-* You can disable keybox support by set `persist.sys.certhook.supports.keybox` to `false`
 * You can use your own `pif.json` by put it under `configs` folder and run `setup-buildprops.sh`
 * After that, add inherit on your vendor: